Ogi Ogas: This is What It Sounds Like

+Journey of the Mind

+In 2022, Ogi Ogas co-authored Journey of the Mind: How Thinking Emerged from Chaos with Dr. Sai Gaddam, published by W. W. Norton & Company.
+The book examines the evolutionary origins of consciousness and cognition, exploring how thinking emerged from simpler biological systems.

 Other contributions

 Shrinks: The Untold Story of Psychiatry

-Ogas is listed as a contributor to Jeffrey Lieberman's Shrinks.
-As advertising prose from the Hatchett Books Group describes it, the book:
+Ogas is listed as a contributor to Jeffrey Lieberman's book Shrinks.
+As advertising prose from the Hachette Books Group describes it, the book:

-Shrinks received a starred review in Kirkus, was a New York Times Book Review Editors' Choice, and was longlisted for the PEN/E.O.Wilson Literary Science Writing Award.
+Shrinks received a starred review in Kirkus Reviews, was a New York Times Book Review Editors' Choice, and was longlisted for the PEN/E.O.Wilson Literary Science Writing Award.